evanswanjau/slither/README.md

 # slither
-Slither - A game similar to fthe old version of snake
+Slither - A game similar to the old version of snake